Suno Prompt Too Long: Fix Silent Truncation

 6. Custom Mode toggled off, so style is interpreted as a vague seed

-In simple (non-Custom) mode, Suno treats the style field as inspiration, not instruction, and may use only the first 100 characters.
+In simple (non-Custom) mode, Suno treats the style field as inspiration, not instruction, and applies only the broadest cues.
 Without Custom Mode on, even a 150-char prompt can be under-applied.
+Custom Mode is available on every paid tier (Pro / Premier) and on the free tier with limits.

 How to judge: Toggle Custom Mode on and regenerate the same prompt.
 If the song now follows more descriptors, simple mode was filtering, not truncating.